Tawny (permanent foster home)

 Tawny is very affectionate although a little shy with new people.
 Play-time is a great way to help your new cat get to know you - and a good play session is something this little lady certainly enjoys.
 She also adores being brushed and just generally fussed over.
 Tawny gets along well with other cats (prefers the boys) and dogs.
 Her best friend is Rueben.
 Her favourite toy is a little sponge ball.
 She'll hold it between her paws and talk to it, carry it around in her mouth, toss it and chase it.
 She also likes a laser pointer.
 At night she sleeps on the bed with her foster mom, taking up as much room as possible by sleeping in a horizontal position.

 When Tawny came to her current foster home in January, 2013, she had a severely inflamed mouth.
 It's a condition called stomatitis.
 Usually removing all the teeth will clear up stomatitis but doing that didn't help Tawny.
 Because of her extreme mouth sensitivity, her veterinarian surgically placed a feeding tube into her neck.
 This made a huge difference because it was then possible to provide her with much needed nutrition and also an excellent way to deliver medication without causing distress and more pain.
 The feeding tube method did its job well and was removed a few months later.
-Tawny's condition is well managed by Dr. Kate Lupton.
-She requires a small daily injection of dexamethasone administered by foster mom.
+Tawny's condition is well managed by Dr. Kate Lupton, requiring a small daily injection of dexamethasone administered by foster mom.
 Tawny willl be staying permanently with her current foster family.

 Tawny and Rueben: